Add this delicious Cranberry-Sage Stuffed Acorn Squash to your holiday table!

 My mom and dad ate a lot of squash when I was a kid, usually roasted with brown sugar and butter.
 As you might guess, I was not a fan.

-- 1/2 loaf firm white bread
+- ½ loaf firm white bread, cut into 1-inch cubes

 - 2 medium acorn squash

-- 2 tbsp. butter
+- 2 tablespoons butter

 - 1 onion, chopped

 - ⅓ cup dried cranberries